BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Two-Stage Fuzzing Tool: BiFuzz

 \subsubsection{\textbf{Degree of freedom determination using parameters}}

 In this study, \toolname{} determines a degree of freedom by adding waypoints to a strategy.
-This paragraph explains the process of incorporating waypoints into the strategy determined in \textit{a global fuzzing} using waypoint-adding parameters.
+This paragraph explains the process of incorporating waypoints into the strategy determined in \textit{GF} using waypoint-adding parameters.
 Let parameters for each keypoint be denoted by $PL_x = (C_x, D_x, E_x)$.
-Here, $C_x$ is an integer between $0$ and $99$ that represents the number of waypoints to be added between Keypoint $x$ and Keypoint $x+1$. $D_x$ is an integer between $0$ and $99$ that represents the maximum distance from Keypoint $x$ to a waypoint.
+Here, $C_x$ is an integer between $0$ and $99$ that represents the number of waypoints to be added between Keypoint $x$ and the next Keypoint that a character passes through. $D_x$ is an integer between $0$ and $99$ that represents the maximum distance from Keypoint $x$ to a waypoint.
 Moreover, $E_x$ is an integer between $1$ and $4$ that determines the direction of the waypoint from Keypoint $x$.
-In the same example used in the explanation of \textit{a global fuzzing}, a new element is added to the array $Strategy = [l_3, l_1]$.
+In the same \textit{GF} explanatory example, a new element is added to the array $Strategy = [l_3, l_1]$.
 As no keypoint exists after Keypoint $1$ in $Strategy$, only the parameters for $PL_3$ are used.
 Let $PL_3$ be defined as $PL_3 = (1, 50, 1)$. \figref{fig:via} shows a top-down view of the map in \gametitle{}, an open-world video game developed using \textit{Unity}.
 When $PL_3$ is set as above, an added waypoint is randomly selected from the light blue region shown in \figref{fig:via}.

 Next, based on \figref{fig:via}, we explain how the degrees of freedom are determined using parameters.
 First, as the value of parameter $C_3$ is $1$, \toolname{} adds one waypoint.
-Moreover, from $E_3 = 1$, the added waypoint lies in the front-right direction, assuming the positive Z-axis represents the forward from the character's perspective.
+Moreover, from $E_3 = 1$, the added waypoint lies forward-right, assuming the positive Z-axis represents the front from the character's perspective.
 In addition, as $D_3 = 50$, the maximum distance from Keypoint $3$ to the waypoint is set to half ($50\%$) of the minimum distance from Keypoint $3$ to each side of the map.
 This approach enables \toolname{} to explore the state space more effectively.